pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/helm_install.md

 This page gives a high level view of the steps to follow to install Pachyderm using Helm.
 Find our chart on [Artifacthub](https://artifacthub.io/packages/helm/pachyderm/pachyderm) or in our [GitHub repository](https://github.com/pachyderm/pachyderm/tree/master/etc/helm/pachyderm).

+!!!
+Important "Before your start your installation process."
+      - We strongly recommend to read our [infrastructure recommendations](../ingress/).
+Specifically, you will find instructions on setting up an ingress controller, a load balancer, or connecting an Identity Provider for access control.
+      - If you are planning to install Pachyderm UI.
+Read our [Console deployment](../console/) instructions.
+Note that, unless your deployment is `LOCAL` (i.e., on a local machine for development only.
+For example, on Minikube or Docker Desktop), the deployment of Console requires the set up on an Ingress and the activation of authentication.
 ## Install
 ### Prerequisites
 1. Install [`Helm`](https://helm.sh/docs/intro/install/).